CelesTech03/Bookworm/README.md

 - [x] User can tap a cell to see more details about a particular book
 - [x] User can tap a tab bar button to view search or favorites screen
-- [x] User can search for a book by title or authors
+- [x] User can search for a book by title or author
 - [x] Activity indicator that shows when a search is going on so that the user knows something is happening
+- [x] User can tap a search result cell to see details about the book
+- [x] User can tap the heart button on a book to add it to the favorites screen

 ## Video Walkthrough
 Here's a walkthrough of implemented user stories: